And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 And you people at the banks, some of you didn't want the bailout money, like Wills Fargo didn't want it.

-They were brought in there with Don Corleone and Fredo when he was still alive, and Michael.
+They were brought in there with Don Corleone and Fredo when he was still alive and Michael.

 Sonny was out banging some waitress someplace.

-And Treasury Secretary said, You will sign this paper before you get out of here.
+And Treasury Secretary said, you will sign this paper before you get out of here.

 You will take part of this bailout money.

-So he had to take it.
+So they had to take it.

-So Bank of America had to take the bailout money, even though they didn't want, maybe they were the ones who did.
+So Bank of America had to take the bailout money, even though they didn't want.

 So now they have to become a welfare agency.

-Snerdley is shouting in my ear and is a highly trained broadcast specialist, it is not distracting me.
+Snerdley is shouting in my ear and as a highly trained broadcast specialist.

 His question is, what was the question?